kirstvh/BioCCP.jl/README.md

 `std_minsamplesize`      | Calculates standard deviation on minimum number of designs `success_probability`         | Calculates the probability that the minimum number of designs *T* is smaller than or equal to a given sample size *t*
 `expectation_fraction_collected` | Returns for a given sample size the fraction of the available modules that is expected to be observed
-`prob_occurrence_module` | Calculates for a module with specified module probability *p*, the probability that the module has occurred *j* times when a given number of designs has been collected
+`prob_occurrence_module` | Calculates for a module with specified module probability *p*, the probability that the module has occurred *x* times when a given number of designs has been collected

 For more info about the implementation of the functions, please consult the [docs](https://kirstvh.github.io/BioCCP/).